Technical Project Manager Resume Format

 3

-Though TPMs require technical fluency, HR reviewers may read your resume first.
-Balance jargon with business impact language understandable by broad audiences.
+While PMs require technical knowledge, HR reviewers may screen your resume first.
+Balance specialized terms with business-oriented language to ensure clarity for a broad audience.

 4